 Treatment and Support for Men

-Effective Approaches to Men’s Mental Health Treatment
+Practical Approaches to Men’s Mental Health Treatment

 Immediate Support and Crisis Intervention

 If you suspect a friend may be experiencing suicidal ideation, it’s critical to ask them directly about their feelings towards life and personal safety.
 Programs like RISE at Texas Tech University are trained in crisis support and can offer immediate advice and assistance.
+These resources are crucial for immediate intervention in severe cases.

 Accessible Therapy Options